NaughtySora/trees/binarytree.md

 * [perfect] - all internal nodes have 2 children and all leaves at same level
 * every level should be filled 'perfectly'
 *
-* balanced - height difference <= 1 for every node
+* [balanced]- height difference <= 1 for every node,
+* keep rearrange nodes to maintain minimum height when remove/inserting nodes
 *
 * search (bst) - left < node < right ?
 * threaded - empty child pointers replaced by traversal links